rspamd/rspamd.com/doc/faq.md

 Rspamd packages are provided for many [platforms]({{ site.url }}{{ site.baseurl }}/downloads.html).
 The packages are built using the following principles:

 1. Enable `link time optimizations` where possible to improve the overall performance
 2. Bundle [LuaJIT](https://luajit.org) using 2.1 beta versions from the vendor.
-This provides about 30% improvement over the vanilla LuaJIT available in your distributive.
+This provides up to 30% improvement over the vanilla LuaJIT normally available in your distributive.
 3. Enable jemalloc
-4. Enable neural networks support (libfann)
+4. Enable neural networks support (libfann before 1.
+7, torch after 1.7)
 5. Support [Hyperscan](https://01.org/hyperscan)

 Some of these options are not available on some older platforms (Debian wheezy, Ubuntu Precise or CentOS 6) due to limitations of software provided.